SarahM55/boris_bikes/README.md

  - From a Domain Model to a Feature Test irb ✅
  - Errors are good ✅
  - From Feature Tests to Unit Tests ✅
- - Passing your first Unit Test
+ - Passing your first Unit Test ✅
+ - Back to the feature ✅